 Steve Long| | University of Illinois

-Long has published papers in more than 300 peer-reviewed journals, including Nature and Science.
-He is a Fellow of the Royal Society and was recently listed as one of Thomson Reuters’ “Most Influential Scientific Minds of 2015.”
-His work has also been acknowledged with many awards, including the Marsh Award for Climate Change Research from the British Ecological Society, the Kettering Award from the American Society of Plant Biologists, and the Innovation Award of the International Society for Photosynthesis Research.
-He has given briefings on food security and bioenergy to the U.S. president, the Vatican, and to Bill Gates.
+Steve was elected a Fellow of the Royal Society of London in 2013 and as a Member of the National Academy of Science of the United States of America in 2019.
+He has been recognized by Thomson Reuters/Clarivate as a highly cited researcher in Plant and Animal Sciences in every year from 2005 to 2021.
+His work has been published in more than 400 peer-reviewed journals, including Nature and Science.
+He has been recognized with many awards, including the Marsh Award for Climate Change Research from the British Ecological Society, the Kettering Award from the American Society of Plant Biologists, the Innovation Award from the International Society for Photosynthesis Research and the Graduate Student Mentoring Award of the University of Illinois.
+He served as the Newton-Abraham Visiting Professor at Oxford University, UK, where he retains a Visiting Professorship.
+He has given briefings on food security and bioenergy to President George W. Bush at the White House, to the Vatican, and to Bill Gates.
 He earned his bachelor’s in agriculture from Reading University and his doctorate in plant sciences from Leeds University.